iAmNathanJ/file-pluck/README.md

 ---

 If you want to break down snippets into key/value pairs, you can do so.
 This requires delimiters set on key/values.
-By default, they are
+By default, they are:
 `valueOpening: '{'`
 `valueClosing: '}'`
 `keyValueSeparator: '---'`